awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

 1. Choose **Change Manager**, and then choose **Next**\.

-1. For **Delegated administrator account**, enter the account ID of the Amazon Web Services account you want to use for managing change templates, change requests, and runbook workflows in Change Manager\.
+1. For **Delegated administrator account**, enter the account ID of the AWS account you want to use for managing change templates, change requests, and runbook workflows in Change Manager\.

    If you have previously specified a delegated administrator account for Systems Manager, its ID is already reported in this field\.
 **Important**